dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

     on how experiencing first signs of MS might be percieved by the mind, since they are highly distinct from sensory input thus far.)

 ====

+- Neuroanalytic impact of sensory imagery in the functioning of neurological manifestations of analytically approximated algorithms
+  - the impact of a stead spatially-locked image in centering the mind with respect to the neurologically encoded state necessary to maintaining balance in a handstand
+  - this seems a little frivolous, so make an analogy to other algorithms with and without such "locking/centering" imagery, which (in an informational sense) reduces the uncertainity of the system via calibration to that sensory stimulus by collapsing the possibility space

+====

 - concept of salience from neurology
+  - where/how should this term be applied to simplify expressions in this article and in my writing?

 - "analytic neurology" and neuro-lingusitic programming
   - why do the techniques of NLP exhibit their specific effects on our